Powerlearnproject/se-day1-assignment-Danmax24/README.md

 Waterfall Methodology

 Overview:
-- Sequential Approach**: The Waterfall model is a linear and sequential approach to software development.
+- Sequential Approach: The Waterfall model is a linear and sequential approach to software development.
 Each phase must be completed before the next one begins.
 - Phases: Typically includes requirements gathering, design, implementation, testing, deployment, and maintenance.
 - Documentation**: Heavy emphasis on documentation at each stage.